silnrsi/wstr/src/content/docs/topics/layout/paragraph_layout.md

 ## “Hanging” verse numbers

-In Christian biblical typesetting, it is fairly unusual to see “hanging” verse numbers3 in Roman scriptures today, they are commonly used in non-Roman scriptures.
+In Christian biblical typesetting, it is fairly unusual to see [“hanging” verse numbers](https://silnrsi.github.io/wstr-sample-site/reference/glossary#hanging) in Roman scriptures today, they are commonly used in non-Roman scriptures.
 Hanging verse numbers are never easy to implement, whether in Roman or in non-Roman typesetting.
 The Lao New Testament in Figure 10 uses hanging chapter and verse numbers (which appear down the far left of the page).
 Another instance of hanging verse numbers is seen in Figure 11 (the small digits at the top of the page).

 ![Figure 10.
 Hanging verse numbers in LTR text (Lao)](images/6400-10-Lao.png)